erichosick/erichosick.github.com/_posts/2014-09-24-design-mechanisms-and-policies.md

 * **data** - The data required by the mechanism to run the algorithm.
   * Since a mechanism **is** the only fundamental data-type, the data is also a mechanism.
 * **an invocation point** - "go", "makeItSo#1", "run"
-  * An invocation point is a calculated property
+  * An invocation point is a calculated property.
     * [C#](http://csharp.2000things.com/tag/calculated-property/)
     * Javascript [get](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/get) and [set](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/set)
     * [Ruby Language](https://stackoverflow.com/questions/11716550/ruby-class-set-get)
     * [Python](http://blaag.haard.se/What-s-the-point-of-properties-in-Python/)
-  * Optionally, invocation points can be defined for primitive data-type in any given language.
+  * Optionally, invocation points can be defined for primitive data-types in any given language.

 A single invocation point means the behavioral interface of **all** mechanisms (algorithms) is the same.
 You can think of it as playing a game of [dominoes](https://en.wikipedia.org/wiki/Dominoes) where every tile has the exact same number of spots.